lilhovhann/address-book/README.md

 # Telegram bot token

-Generate your own bot token with @BotFather (search this in telegram) **/newbot**
+Generate your own bot token with @BotFather (search this in telegram) and put it in Bot.java file **/newbot**
 ![image](https://user-images.githubusercontent.com/58720754/119662742-c3fa1e80-be42-11eb-9490-201e07695f67.png)